3. Physics Simulator Setup

 set(ROBOT_MODEL_PATH "${ROBOT_description_DIR}/../description/")

-# Path we will copy to - the common folder in this project to copy all Mujoco related files to
+# Path we will copy to - the common folder in this project to copy all MuJoCo related files to

 set(MUJOCO_MESHES_DIR "share/${PROJECT_NAME}/meshes/")